sanju20233/solidity_beginer/README.md

 ## Description

 This program is a simple contract written in Solidity, a programming language used for developing smart contracts on the Ethereum blockchain.
-The contract has a single function that returns the string "Hello World!".
-This program serves as a simple and straightforward introduction to Solidity programming, and can be used as a stepping stone for more complex projects in the future.
+The contract has two functions: "mint" and "burn" which are used for adding and subtracting tokens from an address respectively.
+The "mint" function is used to add tokens to a specific address and increases the total supply of the token.
+The "burn" function is used to remove tokens from a specific address and decreases the total supply of the token.

 ## Getting Started